ArchLars/gentootutorial/README.md

 2) **Root** the rest

-No swap partition.
-We use zswap (in‑kernel compressed swap cache) instead.
-You can add a swapfile later if desired.

 We depend on **systemd‑gpt‑auto‑generator** to discover root.
 That means we must set the **type GUIDs** correctly: